purnamahesh/expense-tracker/README.md

 ### **Available Tools:**

-#### 1. **GitHub Actions** (`.github/workflows/bump-version.yml`)
+#### 1. **GitHub Actions** (`.github/workflows/release.yml`)
-Automatically bumps version when pushing to `main` or `master` branch.
+Automatically bumps version and publishes to crates.io when pushing to `main` or `master` branch.

 **How it works:**
+- **Job 1 (Version Bump):**
   - Analyzes commit messages since the last git tag
   - Determines version bump type based on Conventional Commits
   - Commits changes and creates a git tag
   - Pushes everything back to the repository
+- **Job 2 (Publish):**
+  - Automatically publishes the new version to crates.io

+**Setup:**
+To enable automatic publishing to crates.io, add `CARGO_REGISTRY_TOKEN` to your GitHub repository secrets:
+1. Get your token from https://crates.io/settings/tokens
+2. Go to repository Settings → Secrets and variables → Actions
+3. Add new secret: `CARGO_REGISTRY_TOKEN`

 **Conventional Commit Format:**
 - `feat!:` or `BREAKING CHANGE:` → **MAJOR** bump (0.1.0 → 1.0.0)